Blind Spot #1: Not having a professional team

 As we age and our family changes, our financial lives become more complex and we are vulnerable to more blind spots.
-More specialization and more time to manage is required.
+More specialization and more time to manage are required.

 Merriman Advisor, Aaron Spencer, CFP® says:

-As long as you’re contributing enough to maximize your company matching, you’re taking a great first step.
-When it comes to retirement plans, we encourage individuals and families to defer at least 10-15% per year, before company matching, but ideally, we advocate saving as much as the plan rules permit.
+As long as you’re contributing enough to maximize your company matching, you’re taking a significant first step.
+When it comes to retirement plans, we encourage individuals and families to defer at least 10-15% per year, before company matching.
+Still, ideally, we advocate saving as much as the plan rules permit.
 Accelerating your savings into retirement can bring the benefit of making work optional sooner.
-Who doesn’t want that!
+Who doesn’t want that?

 Merriman Advisor, Aimee Butler, CFP® says: